CoderZzz13/CASG/README.md

 # CMAG
-A Multi Stage Domain Adaptation Strategy Framework for Grasping Solid Colored, No Texture, Recutangle Bottled Objects The Complete Code and Datasets will be submitted after ours paper is accepts
+A Multi Stage Domain Adaptation Strategy Framework for Grasping Solid Colored, No Texture, Recutangle Bottled Objects.
+The Complete Code and Datasets will be submitted after ours paper is accepts

 ## Datasets Download: